 Topology Tab

 Topology defines how Qosium Probes are located concerning the target network traffic.
 In Scope, this means defining network capture interfaces and Probe placement.
-Depending on the settings, it may also be necessary to define senders and receivers manually.
+Depending on the settings, it may also be necessary to define the direction of traffic manually.

 1. Overview #